-A healthy ocean is also fundamental to the global effort to mitigate climate change and its impacts.
+Healthy oceans, coasts and freshwater ecosystems are crucial for economic growth and food production, but they are also fundamental to global efforts to mitigate climate change.
 “Blue carbon” sinks such as mangroves and other vegetated ocean habitats sequester 25 percent of the extra CO2 from fossil fuels and protect coastal communities from floods and storms.
-In turn, warming oceans and atmospheric carbon are causing ocean acidification that threatens the balance and productivity of the ocean.
+In turn, warming oceans and atmospheric carbon are causing ocean acidification that threatens the balance and productivity of the oceans.

-Ocean resources have a vast potential to unlock growth and wealth but human activity has taken a toll on ocean health.
-Fish stocks have deteriorated due to overfishing — the FAO estimates that approximately 57 percent of fish stocks are fully exploited and another 30 percent are over-exploited, depleted or recovering.
-Fish stocks are further exploited by illegal, unreported and unregulated fishing, responsible for roughly 11 to 26 million tons of fish catches or US$10-22 billion in unlawful or undocumented revenue.
-In fact, poor fisheries management squanders roughly US$80 billion annually in lost economic potential.
+While ocean resources have the potential to boost growth and wealth, human activity has taken a toll on ocean health.
+Fish stocks have deteriorated due to overfishing — the share of fish stocks outside biologically sustainable levels rose from 10 percent in 1974 to 32 percent in 2013, while in the same year approximately 57 percent of fish stocks were fully exploited.
+Fish stocks are affected by illicit fishing, which may account for up to 26 million tons of fish catches a year or more than 15 percent of total catches.
+In fact, poor fisheries management squanders roughly US$80 billion annually in lost economic potential and 11 percent in catch potential.
 Fish habitats are also under pressure from pollution, coastal development, and destructive fishing practices that undermine fish population rehabilitation efforts.

-Active projects include support for Pacific island region, West Africa and South West Indian Ocean fisheries management, a partnership to build governance for migratory fish stocks in areas beyond and between national jurisdiction, and a regional technical assistance program to combat coastal erosion in West Africa.
+Active regional programs include support for the Pacific island region, West Africa and South West Indian Ocean fisheries management, a partnership to build governance for migratory fish stocks in areas beyond and between national jurisdiction, and regional technical assistance to combat coastal erosion in West Africa.

 The Bank convenes partners and stakeholders to mobilize ocean investment, advocate for positive reforms and ensure that healthy oceans remain on the global development agenda.
-It works through partnerships including the PROFISH program, the Alliance for Responsible Fisheries, the Strategic Partnership for Fisheries in Africa and the Ocean Partnerships for Sustainable Fisheries and Biodiversity Conservation.
+It works through partnerships including PROFISH and upcoming PROBLUE.

 In Indonesia, where two-thirds of coral reefs are considered threatened by overfishing, the Coral Reef Rehabilitation and Management Project (COREMAP), has benefited 358 village communities by establishing marine protected areas and reducing illegal and destructive fishing.
 This work has increased communities’ income in COREMAP areas by 21 percent since 2008.
 Now in its third phase, the project aims to increase communities’ income by 15 percent and improve coral reef health in at least 70 percent of project sites by 2019.

-In Peru, the Bank partnered with the Government to spur the adoption of new regulations to reduce overcapacity in the anchoveta fishing fleet.
-Since 2008, anchovy harvesting has not exceeded the catch limit established on the basis of scientific evidence to keep the fishery sustainable.
+In Peru, the Bank partnered with the government to spur the adoption of new regulations to reduce overcapacity in the anchoveta fishing fleet.
 By December 2012, a total of 329 wood and steel vessels had been retired, representing around 30 percent of the original fleet.
-The Government compensated affected workers and facilitated their transition into other economic activities.
-As a result, independent fisherman who remained in the sector were able to land a better quality product and negotiate a 200 percent increase in price for the sale of their catch.
+The government compensated affected workers and facilitated their transition into other economic activities.
+Harvesting was kept within the catch limit, set based on scientific evidence, to keep the fishery sustainable.
+As a result, independent fishers who remained in the sector landed a better-quality product and negotiated a 200 percent increase in price for the sale of their catch.